 Filling the gaps between stones or bricks in walls with a lime (or cement) mortar.

 Harling is a technique for applying a coat of render or plaster.
-The lime mortar has extra water added to bring it to a runny consistency.
+The lime mortar has extra water added to bring it to a porridge-like consistency.
 It is then cast on the wall using a special tool called a harling trowel which has a curved blade.
 It provides a rough texture when cured that gives extra key for the next trowelled coat and also controls suction with very thirsty materials such as cob and brick.